SD › Vanuatu Hotels › Angelfish Cove Villas Review

-- Pool: Although some villas feature a private plunge pool, there is also a communal pool, but it needs some maintenance.
+- Pool: Although some villas feature private plunge pools, there is also a communal pool, but it needs some maintenance.

 - Spa & Fitness Center: Not expected or provided in this sort of resort.

-- Private Pools/Jacuzzis: Some villas have a private plunge pool – nice for soaking, but not for swimming.
+- Private Pools/Jacuzzis: Some villas have private plunge pools – nice for soaking but not swimming.

 - Activities: Free kayak hire.